-Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements/ transactions Salient terms of the contracts or arrangements or transactions including the value, if any Justification for entering into such contracts or arrangements or transactions Date of approval by the Board Amount paid as advances, if any: Date on which the special resolution was passed in general meeting as required under first proviso to Section 188 Balaji Telefilms Limited (Holding Company) Arrangement with the Holding Company for usage of the premises viz.
-C-13, Balaji House, Dalia Industrial Estate, Opp.
-Laxmi Indl Estate, New Link Road, Andheri - (West), Mumbai - 400053 by the Company as its Registered Office without payment of any rent.
-On-going - In order to curtail the expenses and to maximize profits, the Company has entered into arrangement with the Holding Company.
-February 12, 2019 N.A.
+Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements/ transactions Salient terms of the contracts or arrangements or transactions including the value, if any Justification for entering into such contracts or arrangements or transactions Date of approval by the Board Amount paid as advances, if any: Date on which the special resolution was passed in general meeting as required under first proviso to Section 188

+Balaji Arrangement On-going - In order to February N.A.
 N.A.

+Telefilms with the Holding curtail the 12, 2019

+Limited Company for usage expenses and

+(Holding of the premises viz. to maximize

+Company) C-13, Balaji House, profits, the

+Dalia Industrial Company has

+Estate, Opp.
+Laxmi entered into

+lndl Estate, New arrangement

+Link Road, Andheri with the

+- (West), Mumbai Holding

+- 400053 by the Company.

+Company as its

+Registered Office

+without payment of

+any rent.